 - Maintenance firms: This also falls under the responsibility of trucking companies that need to hire dependable mechanics.
 Poor and incomplete work may cause mechanical failure to these big-rig trucks that weigh several tons.

-- Loading companies: The proper loading of cargo is necessary to ensure that the freight does not shift, potentially causing a crash.
+- Loading companies: The proper loading of cargo is necessary to ensure that the freight does not shift, potentially causing a truck crash.

 - Municipalities and their contractors: Government agencies have the responsibility to maintain their roads.
 If roadway hazards contribute to a large truck crash, local and state governments may be liable.
 The same goes for a government contractor that performs shoddy work.